SPLIT - THE BEST STARTING POINT FOR SAILING HOLIDAYS IN CROATIA

 Split City Museum

-While the permanent museum exhibition relates to the growth and development of Split over the centuries many will find the home to Split City Museum itself, the splendid gothic palace – Papalić Palace, built by native master Juraj Dalmatinac more interesting to pay a visit than a museum itself.
+The permanent museum exhibition relates to the growth and development of Split over the centuries.
+However, many find the very home to the Split City Museum itself, the splendid gothic palace – Papalić Palace, built by a native master Juraj Dalmatinac, more interesting to pay a visit than the exhibition itself.
 The museum also contains a gallery of Emanuel Vidovic, one of the most important Split painters of the 20th century.

-The Archaeological Museum of Split founded in 1820. is the oldest museum in Croatia.
-It is the house to intriguing archaeological objects from different periods of colonization in the Dalmatia area.
+The Archaeological Museum of Split, founded in 1820, is the oldest museum in Croatia.
+It is home to intriguing archaeological objects from different periods of colonization in Dalmatian area.
 Greek, Roman, Medieval Ages and Early Christian artefacts are preserved and displayed, many of which come from Salona.

 Ivan Mestrovic is the best known modern sculptor of Croatia.
 What is now the gallery dedicated to him was his residence in the period from 1931 to 1939.
 The gallery houses many of his great pieces.

 MEŠTROVIĆ GALLERY SPLIT, SOURCE: commons.wikimedia.org

 Ethnographic Museum is located next to Peristyle, the central square of the Palace.
 Exhibited are extremely valuable ethnographic collections presenting how the citizens of Split, the Islanders and the peasants of Dalmatian hinterland used to live.